 We’re not huge fans of icebreaking without meaning.

-But before you throw your ice out with the ice water, consider this.
-What if you began your team meeting with one strategic question to get your team talking about a topic that really mattered?
+But before you throw your ice out with the ice water…what if you began your team meeting with one strategic question to get your team talking about a topic that mattered?
 After all, great meetings accomplish more than the task at hand, they make the team stronger.

 Here are a few to get you started.